 Alternatively referred to as link bait, clickbait or click bait is a term used to describe a type of hyperlink on a web page that entices a visitor to click to continue reading an article.
-Typically clickbait links will forward the user to a page that requires payment, registration, or is one in a series of pages to help drive page views for the site.
+Clickbait links will often forward the user to a page that requires payment, registration, or is one in a series of pages to help drive page views for the site.

 Computer keyboard shortcut keys.

 Miley Cyrus' favorite keyboard shortcuts.

 Why using shortcut keys can save you hundreds of dollars a day.

 Keyboard shortcuts that won't make you look like an idiot.

 Is not using shortcut keys making your gain weight?

 Does clickbait work?

 If a clickbait heading or hyperlink is designed correctly or is catchy, it can be successful in getting people to visit the link.
 If your only intention is to drive traffic to a page, a clickbait link could help.
 However, if the visitor feels tricked or the information on the page doesn't match the title they will quickly leave, and you will lose the visitors trust.
 There is a lot more to designing a good page than a clickbait heading and hyperlink.